 If you still have questions about the civics literacy requirement, please contact your academic advisor.

-Division of Undergraduate Education resources and social media channels
+Division of Undergraduate Education social media channels